ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### 2.10.2 Maintain the status of a VID [**[↑]**](#table-of-content)

 This feature allows the system to maintain the status of all VIDs from the perspective of Time Validity, Transactions, and VID Revocation.
-This is an internal feature, which is invoked and used by the IDA (ID Authentication) module.
-IDA (ID Authentication) module will be responsible to maintain the status of all VIDs in the system.
+The feature will be used by system's authentication module (called IDA - ID Authentication) whenever a VID is used for an authentication transaction (VID status will change to ‘USED’).
+Also when Resident Services is used for VID Revoke feature the status of VID changes to ‘REVOKED'.

 ### 2.10.3 Revoke a VID [**[↑]**](#table-of-content)